HRM-020: Probationary Period for University Staff Employees

 - Maintaining records and providing reports as necessary.

-- Ensuring compliance with all federal and state law and University policies.
+- Facilitating compliance with all federal and state law and University policies.